-An Environmental Protection Agency (EPA) program established by the Environmental Protection Agency and 50 other companies in 1993 to encourage PCs and peripherals that use less energy.
-For a computer, printer, monitor, or other electrical device to carry an Energy Star label, it must meet the below requirements.
+An EPA (Environmental Protection Agency) program established by the Environmental Protection Agency and 50 other companies in 1993 to encourage PCs and peripherals that use less energy.
+For a computer, printer, monitor, or other electrical devices to carry an Energy Star label, it must meet the below requirements.

-- The device must be able to sense when it has been left inactive for a specific amount of time.
+- The device must be able to sense when it's left inactive for a specific amount of time.

-- Once the device has decided it has been left inactive it must be able to power down to a mode that consumes no more than 30 watts of energy.
-Monitors in this state, for example, will go blank.
+- Once the device is inactive, it must be able to power down to a mode that consumes no more than 30 watts of energy.
+Monitors in this state, for example, goes blank.

 - No data is lost when computer components enter a low-power mode, but it may take a few seconds for the computer to "wake up" once again.
 Usually, moving the mouse or pressing a key on the keyboard would get the computer out of this mode.